PhoenixRem1x/RoRR-Save-Editor/README.md

 # Option 2
 If you do not want to run code on your system, or don't have python

-Go to Repl.it
+Go to Repl.it,

-Create an Account
+Create an Account,

-Create a project ( Make sure to select python )
+Create a project ( Make sure to select python ),

-Copy & Paste Code into the project
+Copy & Paste Code into the project,

-upload your save.json to the files
+upload your save.json to the files,

-Finally hit Run!
+Finally hit Run!,

-Then copy and paste the save.json back to your system
+Then copy and paste the save.json back to your system,